markgbeckett/zx81/husband_forth/README.md

 For this mechanism to work, there needs to be a way to interrupt execution of the display buffer at the end of each character row.
 Husband Forth uses a different technique to ZX81 BASIC to do this, so we will briefly describe both approaches.

-ZX81 BASIC relies on an newline character to terminate execution of the display buffer.
-To accommodate this, the ZX81 BASIC display buffer allows up to 33 characters per line (up to 32 printable characters and and one newline character).
+ZX81 BASIC relies on an newline character to terminate execution of a row of the display buffer.
+To accommodate this, the ZX81 BASIC display buffer allows up to 33 characters per line (up to 32 printable characters and a newline character).
 Because the new-line character (code 0x76) has bit 6 set, it is not substituted by `nop` but is passed to the Z80.
-Fortuitously, code 0x76 corresponds to the `halt` instructions, so causes the Z80 to stop and wait for a maskable interrupt.
+Fortuitously(!), code 0x76 corresponds to the `halt` instructions, so causes the Z80 to stop and wait for a maskable interrupt.
+Husband Forth does not use a newline character but instead relies on every row of the display buffer having 32 characters.

-Husband Forth does not use a newline character and instead relies on every row of the display buffer having 32 characters.
-Both ZX81 BASIC and Husband Forth then rely on careful timing to ensure that a maskable interrupt is computed at the end of the display row.
+Both ZX81 BASIC and Husband Forth then rely on careful timing to ensure that a maskable interrupt is generated at the appropriate time to end the scanline.

 The ZX81 does not have a typical maskable interrupt.
 Instead, the interrupt line is configured so it is triggered whenever bit 6 of the refresh register R goes low.
-The Z80 refresh register supports the use of dynamic RAM with the Z80 exploiting the time when the Z80 is processing an instruction to do a dummy memory access.
-The R register is incremented after each instruction fetch, so by setting an intial value for R correctly, one can ensure the bit 6 of the R register goes low when the Z80 gets to the 32nd character of the current display-buffer row.
+The Z80 refresh register is intended to support the use of dynamic RAM exploiting the time when the Z80 is processing an instruction to put a dummy memory address on the bus and triggering a fake read.
+To step through the memory space, the R register is incremented after each instruction fetch.
+The ZX81 does not support DRAM and, instead uses the R register to interrupt the Z80 at the end of each main-display scanline.
+Effectively, one initiates the R register to ensure the bit 6 of the register goes low when the Z80 gets to the 32nd character of the current display-buffer row.

 The following code segment, from Husband Forth, shows how this works:
 ```
 EXEC_DISPLAY:
-	ld a, 0xDD              ; 32 characters plus two additional instructions
+	ld a, 0xDD              ; FFh - 22h (32 characters plus
+	                        ; three additional instructions)
 	...
 	ld r,a			; Reset refresh counter (to 0xDD)
 	ei			; Enable maskable interrupts